List of Fire Force characters: White-Clad

-A member of the Ashen Flames who is among the White Clad's oldest members despite his youthful appearance, revealed to originate from the Adolla before appearing on Earth in the aftermath of the Great Cataclysm.
+A member of the Ashen Flames who is among the White Clad's oldest members despite his youthful appearance.
+He is later revealed to have originated from the Adolla realm before appearing on Earth in the aftermath of the Great Cataclysm.
 A self-styled artist whose Third Generation pyrokinesis allows him to rearrange a person's face, Yona used this ability to establish the Holy Sol faith under the guise of Raffles I two centuries before the events of the series while acquiring the First Pillar.
 Yona's abilities also allow him to create convincing disguises for his subordinates to cause chaos such as during the Asakusa incident.
 Yona oversees the final phases of Cataclysm as it reaches its zenith, consumed in the flames while believing he can finally return to Adolla.